deadlyvipers/dojo_rules/introduction.md

 - My name is Porrapat Petchdamrongskul
-- My favorite task on CodeSchool is Git.
+- My favorite task on CodeSchool is Ruby.